percona/portal-doc/docs/advisors/checks/postgresql-logging-recommendations.md

 **log_check_points**

-Logs statistics about checkpoints and when they occur.
+Logs statistics about checkpoints and information about when they occur.

 **log_min_duration_statement**